 Method 2: By Proximity

 When the shoreline is simple, the sequential naming is appropriate.
-The script will process a whole landmass before processing other landmasses (fig. 1).
-This means, however, that since the continent can have a long interrupted shoreline, the segments on islands may have a number much different from “continental segments” close to it.
+In more complex geographies,the script will process a whole landmass before processing other landmasses (fig. 1).
+This means, that since the continent can have a long interrupted shoreline, the segments on islands may have a number much different from “continental segments” close to it (fig. 6).
+It has also processed the segments in a zigzag.
+Once the last continental segment have been named, it starts naming insular segments close to it.